A smiling man in a blue cap and checkered shirt holds a color swatch in a printing factory.

 1. Can you really start a business during a sabbatical?

 Absolutely!
-Time off often provides the mental space needed to peer into forward-thinking thoughts that can grow into doable businesses.
+Time off often provides the mental space needed to peer into creative ideas that can grow into doable businesses.

 2. How do I manage self-doubt as an accidental entrepreneur?